 - The nine deities presiding in the chariot are Varaha, Govardhana, Krushna, Gopi-Krushna, Nursigha, Rama, Narayana, Trivikrama, Hanuman and Radra.

-The chariot of Lord Balabhadra is known as Taladhwaja in Rath Yatra.
+The chariot of Lord Balabhadra is known as Taladhwaja.
 The easiest way to identify the Chariot of Lord Balabhadra is by colour of the covering of the chariot throughout the Rath Yatra.
 The chariot of Balabhadra has a green and red colour canopy and it is the second largest of the chariots.
 The Chariot has 4 horses and the colour of the horses is Black.

 - It is 45 feet high